Petran Subalpine Conifer Forests and Alpine Tundra

 The following list represents SGCN in this habitat type that AZGFD actively manages or are watching closely due to some level of concern:

-American Pipit, American Three-toed Woodpecker, Canada Jay, Clark's Nutcracker, Evening Grosbeak, Golden-crowned Kinglet, Hermit Thrush, Northern Goshawk, Pine Grosbeak, Red-faced Warbler, Swainson's Thrush, Mountain West White-crowned Sparrow
+American Pipit, American Three-toed Woodpecker, Canada Jay, Clark's Nutcracker, Evening Grosbeak, Golden-crowned Kinglet, Hermit Thrush, American Goshawk (Northern Goshawk), Pine Grosbeak, Red-faced Warbler, Swainson's Thrush, Mountain West White-crowned Sparrow

 The following list represents plant species that are known to occur in this habitat type: